RXTrading/strategy-engine/README.md

 }
 ```

-### Boolean expressions: `all` and `any`
+### Boolean expressions: `all`, `any` and `not`
-Each rule's conditions must have either an `all` or an `any` operator at its root, containing an array of conditions.
-The `all` operator specifies that all conditions contained within must be truthy for the rule to be considered a `success`.
-The `any` operator only requires one condition to be truthy for the rule to succeed.
+Each rule's conditions must have either an `all`, `any` or a `not` operator at its root, containing an array of conditions.

+- The `all` operator specifies that all conditions contained within must be truthy for the rule to be considered a `success`.
+- The `any` operator only requires one condition to be truthy for the rule to succeed.
+The
+- The `not` operator requires a condition.

 Boolean conditions can be nested within one another to produce complex boolean expressions.